CGI of Royal Albert Dock – a 35-acre new business district being developed by ABP.

 Local businesses and residents may not need to travel via Heathrow though, as London City Airport, on the Royal Docks’ doorstep, is embarking on a £500 million expansion.
 Once complete, the work will see the airport’s routes extended to include links with the Middle East and North America, and its capacity increased by more than two million passengers a year.

-There are a whole range of ways to get around within the Royal Docks too – from the DLR and waterside cycling routes to connections to Greenwich via the Emirates Air Line, London’s only cable car.
+There are a whole range of ways to get around too – from the DLR and waterside cycling routes to connections to Greenwich via the Emirates Air Line, London’s only cable car.

 Life on the Royal Docks